 Our clients are finding that the savings garnered from outsourcing manufacturing have declined.
 Increasingly, they are looking for exciting new products in new categories as the most reliable way to grow.
 Creating these new blockbusters requires getting very close to customers to understanding their needs in the finest detail.
 The Community Product Requirements Chart is a tool that provides customer insights and creates opportunities for innovation.
-It summarizes customer feedback verbatim and organizes it by category, as well as by customer ratings, both positive and negative.
+It summarizes customer and community feedback verbatim and organizes it by category, as well as by customer ratings, both positive and negative.

 The tool expands on a key concept of Voice of the Customer and contextual inquiry methodologies by capturing the customer’s wants and needs by observing the product in use in the customer’s actual environment.
-Through internet-based communities and multimedia, you can capture these insights without incurring the time and expense of traveling to the customer.
+Through internet-based communities and multimedia, you can capture these valuable insights without incurring the time and expense of traveling to the customer.

 Benefits of the Community Product Requirements Chart

 - Ensures you are delivering a product with high customer value

 - Saves time by accelerating decision-making based on customer input

 - Helps you avoid wasting time on low-value features

 - Drives early customer support of your product